csc335-UA-master/tictactoe-coverage/README.md

 Try not to add more tests than you need.

+## Installing eclEmma

+1. From your Eclipse menu select Help → Eclipse Marketplace.

+2. Search for "EclEmma".

+3. Hit Install for the entry "EclEmma Java Code Coverage".

+4. Follow the steps in the installation wizard.

-This is due by the start of class on Thursday.
+This is due by the start of class on Tuesday.